gordon-cs/gordon-360-api/README.md

 - [Documentation](#documentation)

 ## Machines and Sites
-**Note: these instructions appear to be out of date.
-CCCTrain.gordon.edu appears to have been renamed to 360train.gordon.edu**
 To work on this project, it is easiest to use the following machines provided by CTS:
-- CCCTrain.gordon.edu - Windows machine.
+- 360train.gordon.edu - Windows machine.
     - Can be accessed through Remote Desktop Connection.
     - Has the C# code.
     - Has Visual Studio, MSSQL Server.